Commerson's frogfish: Description

-The pectoral fins are angled, and the pelvic fins help the frogfish move on the bottom and keep a stable position for ambush.

 Distribution and habitat

 Antennarius commerson lives in the tropical and subtropical waters from the Indian Ocean to the eastern coasts of the Pacific Ocean.
 It is found in lagoons and sheltered rocky and coral reefs.
 They are usually associated with big sponges, on underwater ropes, on jetty pillars, or any structures down to 70 m deep, with an average occurrence at 20 m deep.

 Feeding and behavior

 As all frogfishes, A. hispidus is a voracious carnivore which attacks any small animals that pass within range, mainly other fish, but sometimes even congeners.
 Commerson's frogfish has a benthic and solitary lifestyle.
 They gather during the mating period, but do not tolerate each other any more after the act of fertilization.
 The female can kill or eat the male if he stays close.
 It uses a small tuft of flattened appendage as a fishing lure.